inkognitro/oas-tszod-gen/README.md

 The [OAS3 "not" keyword](https://swagger.io/docs/specification/data-models/oneof-anyof-allof-not/#not) is currently not supported.
 If you wish to have this feature implemented, feel free to open a new issue with the corresponding OAS3 specification in the "example-specs" folder.
-The reason for this is that with TS and Zod it is more to describe what's wanted instead of something like "any but this".